 Fasten your seatbelts, because I'm about to tell you a story that will eventually weave together Thanksgiving; Elvis; a restaurant in Venice, California; Sunbutter; and...Read More

-Dave and I enjoyed many fine meals while we were at the Ancestral Healthy Symposium: among them were Animal with our paleo foodie friends and 26 Beach in Venice, on the recommendation of Melissa & Dallas of Whole9Life.
+Dave and I enjoyed many fine meals while we were at the Ancestral Healthy Symposium: among them were Animal with our paleo foodie friends and 26 Beach in Venice.
 (If you live near 26 Beach, they now offer online ordering!)

 To get to Venice, we rented bikes in Santa Monica and rode along the beach.
 What a day!
 The sky was brilliant blue and the temperature was in the high 70s, a refreshing treat given the summer we’re having in Austin.
 (Yesterday we broke the all-time record for 100+ degree days in a year; we’re at 70 days so far.)